Blog

 • Has the required qualifications for the advertised role

 This has been standard procedure for many years, and we don’t see this initial recruitment process changing any time soon.
 However, for some reason, the screening of employees seems to end there – in the initial recruitment space.
-Rescreening and continuous monitoring look to change that.
+Rescreening and continuous monitoring look to change that, introducing a more dynamic approach to employee oversight.

-On the other hand, continuous monitoring doesn’t wait for an interim period to pass before running checks.
-Applying continuous monitoring to your workplace means being constantly aware of your employees’ lives regarding their drug, social, and motoring activities.
+In contrast, continuous monitoring doesn’t wait for an interim period to pass before running checks.
+Applying continuous monitoring to the workplace ensures employers are always informed about their employees’ compliance and behavior across various aspects of their lives.

 Employee Rescreening